-Indulge in Melbourne’s array of cuisines, mingle with the adorable animals of Philip Island and hike up the impressive mountains and waterfalls at Grampians all in this 8 day road trip from Melbourne, all while experiencing one of the most impressive coastal drives in the world.
+Indulge in Melbourne’s array of cuisines, mingle with the adorable animals of Philip Island and hike up the impressive mountains and waterfalls at Grampians in this Melbourne road trip itinerary.

 The best of the Victoria Region

 If you’re planning to explore Victoria on a road trip, here’s our 8-day self drive itinerary for an epic road trip from Melbourne!

-Car Rental: We got a gorgeous red Mitsubishi ASX from Budget at ~AU$118/day.
-This includes all the add-ons for Excess Reduction (AU$25/day), daily Vehicle Registration Fee (AU$6.50/day) and GPS (AU$9.95/day).
-On hindsight, the GPS was useless as we used Google Maps most of the time and when Google Maps failed, the GPS couldn’t detect where we were either.
+Car Rental: We got a gorgeous red Mitsubishi ASX from Budget at ~AU$108/day.
+This includes all the add-ons for zero-excess insurance (AU$25/day) and daily Vehicle Registration Fee (AU$6.50/day).
 Note that there’s a 6% surcharge for returning the car at the airport.

-SIM Card: There’s an Optus booth right outside the airport arrival gates with plans that usually start from AU$30 with a minimum of 3GB and unlimited local calls.
-Sometimes there will be special deals like AU$10 for 15GB but expires in 7 days which is what we got for this trip.
+SIM Card: Plans from Optus (right outside the airport arrival gates) start from AU$30 with a minimum of 3GB and unlimited local calls.
+Sometimes there will be special deals like AU$10 for 15GB (lasts for 7 days)

 Airport to Melbourne CBD: Taxis are expensive.
 A ride to town will cost between AU$55-70).
-If you’re travelling solo or in twos, book the Con-x-ion airport shuttle serivce (~S$25/pax via Klook)*.
+If you’re travelling solo or in twos, book the Con-x-ion airport shuttle serivce at ~S$25/pax via Klook.
 This service picks you up from the airport along with up to 10 passengers (including yourself) and sends you right to your doorstep.
 For a cheaper alternative, there’s also the Skybus (AU$19.80) which will drop you off at Southern Cross Station.

 Day 1: Explore Melbourne City

 Highlights: Victoria State Library – Hosier Lane – Eureka Skydeck – Queen Victoria Market

 Getting around Melbourne: You can purchase a rechargeable myki card for $6 (excluding credits) which covers all the trains, buses and trams in Victoria.
 However, if you’re staying within the CBD area, there’s no need for one to travel on trams within the Free Tram Zone.